cyplo/blog/content/posts/2011/07/24/how-to-hire-people.md

+---
+title: How to hire a programmer, a.k.a. tech recruitment explained
+date: 2011-07-24 20:31:55
+tags: [recruitment]
+category: hopefully influential
+---

 Today’s post is not a recipe at all.
 Maybe a little.
 More of viewpoint than a recipe.
 Here’s what I think the tech recruitment should look like.
 It won’t be cheap.
 And yes, I have conducted a lot of interviews